wthdevelopers/wthslack/README.md

 1. Fix the issue whereby the `trigger_id` is occasionally expired (too slow response?) and catch server connection problems (`"Oops!
 Something went wrong."`) to prevent duplicate score submissions.

-2. Add the capability for the main organizer to have an overall view over the whole backend SQL database (`/viewdb` slash command).
+2. Add the capability for the main organizer to have an overall view dashboard over the whole backend SQL database (`/viewdb` slash command).

 3. Add the capability for the judge to modify a specific score (using buttons on the summary table).

 4. Make `JUDGE_LIST` and `CATEGORY_LIST` dynamic (since these changes every year).
 Possible to integrate this with setup scripts (and database structure).
+Perhaps add the capability for an admin to add these dynamically to the MySQL database through the Slack bot, as well as assigning categories to judges dynamically as well?

 5. Create different wrappers (one for each payload type) to check whether `user_id` is in `JUDGE_LIST` or not.

 6. Improve documentation and unit testing coverage.

 7. Incorporate document preparation and registration features for both participating teams and judges (later development phase).

+8. Add FabLab tool booking features (both general calendar view and item list view), with reminders being sent once a set maximum amount of loan time is reached, a status indicator, and the capability for OComm staff to dynamically add/edit FabLab materials/tools (and set their maximum loan time and maximum number of tools borrowed per individual person and per group).

+9. Add feature to randomly create groups from people in a specific channel (`#matchmaking`).
+If possible, in order of tech & category preference (either use graph partitioning or discrete constrained optimization; might be difficult to implement).

+10. Add feature to create private channels for individual groups, once all the groups are confirmed (`#<group-name>`).

+11. Add command to do group creation.

+12. Add command to list all currently-logged group names, both complete and partial.

+13. Add command to get ownself's user UUID (generated in MySQL, not the Slack's user ID).

+14. Add command to get ownself's group UUID (generated in MySQL).

+15. Add feature to assign people to rooms, where people with similar dietary preferences will be assigned to rooms in closer proximity to each other (maybe use a modified Gale-Shapley algorithm).
+Might be difficult to implement.

 Cheers!